-Gluten: Why Has Become Such a Problem - Part 1
+Gluten Sensitivity: Why Has It Become Such a Problem? – Part 1

 So what’s the big deal with gluten?
 Is it the scourge of the 21st century, or is it yet another health fad?
-Celiac disease is definitely on the rise, but is a disease that is increasing or just better detected?
-Also, are there other health conditions that benefit from being gluten-free?
+Celiac disease is definitely on the rise, but is a disease that is increasing or better detected?
+Also, are there other health conditions that improve with being gluten-free?
 Let’s take a closer look gluten sensitivity, and if it’s wise for you to avoid gluten.

 What is Gluten?

-Gluten is a protein commonly found in wheat, but also present in a number of other common grains such as barley, rye, and spelt.
+Gluten is a protein found in wheat, but also present in some other common grains such as barley, rye, and spelt.
 It increases both the elasticity and strength of wheat flour as a baking ingredient.
-It provides pliability helps create the air cells to form in bread and keeps baked goods from crumbling.
+Gluten also holds the bread together and makes the bread softer.
+For this reason, it is popular with bakers.

-Likewise, it is also used extensively by major food manufacturers as a binder, thickener, and filler in prepared foods.
-Surprisingly, gluten can be found in everything from ice cream to candy, chewing gum to non-dairy creamer, and fruit filling to root beer.
-It is also very popular with many fast foods chains in which it is mixed in with meat products to cut costs.
+The use of gluten as a binder, thickener, and filler in prepared foods is commonplace.
+It is in everything from ice cream to candy, chewing gum to non-dairy creamer, and fruit filling to root beer.
+Many fast foods chains combine gluten with meat as a filler to cut costs.

-Ultimately, gluten finds its way into many foods, condiments, and seasonings.
+Gluten is in many foods, condiments, and seasonings because of its versatility.
 It takes a keen eye and research to find products that are truly gluten-free.
 As a rule, the cheaper the food, the more likely it is to contain gluten.

-Interestingly enough, there are those who are gluten sensitive (but not with celiac disease) who find that they can eat wheat without reaction while traveling in Europe.
+Many who are gluten sensitive are able to eat gluten in Europe without problems.
+Many of my patients report enjoying bread and pasta while on vacation.
 Why is that?
-Research has found that in the U.S. the agriculture industry has selectively bred grains to be more glutinous.
-This may be a cause of the higher incidence of gluten sensitivity in the U.S. than in other parts of the world.
+Since the 1960s the U.S. agriculture industry has bred grains to contain more glutinous.
+This, in part, is a reason for the higher incidence of gluten sensitivity in the U.S. than in other parts of the world.

 Why Are People so Reactive?

 So, are people becoming sensitized to gluten?
 The answer is yes!
-Admittedly, the tests that screen for celiac disease and gluten reactivity have become more sensitive.
-Additionally, health care providers are also increasingly aware of both celiac disease and gluten sensitivity in their patient populations.
-That said, there have been several studies that have found evidence in an increase in gluten sensitivity.
+The screening for celiac disease has become more sensitive.
+More health care providers are recognizing the symptoms of celiac disease.
+Yet, research has shown in an increase in both celiac disease and gluten sensitivity.

-One such study tested stored blood samples taken by military members during the 1950s and compared reactivity to gluten of modern gender-matched subjects and found a startling increase the rate of celiac disease.
+One study tested stored blood samples taken by military members during the 1950s.
+The researchers took blood from modern gender-matched subjects for comparison.
+They found a startling increase the rate of celiac disease in the modern group.
 The findings revealed that celiac disease went from 1 in 700 people to 1 in 100!
-More alarming, researchers located those who tested positive from the blood samples in the 1950s and found a 4-fold increase in the risk of death by stroke or heart attack!
+The researchers made a more alarming discovery.
+They tracked down the celiac positive from the 1950s group and studied their health.
+They found those who tested positive had a 4-fold increase in the risk of death by stroke or heart attack!

 Gluten-Related Health Conditions

 So far, I’ve thrown around a few gluten-related conditions.
 Let’s discuss them in greater detail.
-Really, there are two main health conditions associated with gluten intolerance: celiac disease and gluten sensitivity.
-Both of which can have mild to severe symptoms and can result in increased risk of disease and death!
+There are two main health conditions associated with gluten intolerance.
+They are celiac disease and gluten sensitivity.
+Both of which can have mild to severe symptoms and can result in increased risk of disease and even death.

 Celiac disease is an autoimmune condition associated with genetic variants to the HLA-DQ2 or DQ8 genes.
-Patients with severe IBS-like symptoms are typically tested for celiac disease and the diagnosis is established with a positive test.
+A good practitioner will test any patients with severe diarrhea for celiac disease.
+A positive test confirms the diagnosis.

-Gluten sensitivity is typically thought of as an allergic reaction to gluten which contains the two commonly reactive proteins gliadin and glutenin.
+Gluten sensitivity is of as an immune reaction to gluten.
+It is not as severe as celiac disease.
+There are two reactive proteins within gluten called gliadin and glutenin.
 These proteins are problematic for people with either gluten sensitivity or celiac disease.
-It’s my opinion that research will show that gluten sensitivity will be a much bigger health issue than we realize.
+Ongoing research suggests that gluten sensitivity is a much bigger health issue than we realize.